Parichehr13/biological-system-modeling/README.md

 # Biological Systems Modeling (MATLAB)

-This repository contains MATLAB exercises for the **Biological Systems Modeling** course, focused on mathematical and computational models of physiological systems.

-Each exercise folder includes:
-- MATLAB implementation files (`.m`)
-- A concise technical report (`Report.md`)
-- A `figures/` directory with plots used in the report

 ## Exercise Topics
 1. **Exercise 01**: First-order electrophysiological membrane model
 2. **Exercise 02**: Systemic circulation without control under hemorrhage